Gen711/Fall18/usingssh.md

 <img src="pics/fourteen.png" class="img-responsive" alt="">

-###If you sit at the same computer each time, you *should* not need to make a new key again.
+### If you sit at the same computer each time, or use your personal laptop, you *should* not need to make a new key again.